scuzzydude/asimov/asimov.md

 ### Art Teachers

-Who better to judge potential genius than teachers? ...\.....
+Remember that part about explaining how money actually works to a kindergartener?
+Well, we can either get a math teacher to explain the art part, or we can let the art teacher explain how a system a shared valuation works.
+My guess is that it's going to be a lot more fun with finger paint.

+### Prizes

 ## Museums

 Perhaps we shall call this effort, *Bonfire of the Vanities y2.021k*.
 Before we open this section, it's worth a moment to reflect on the causes of revolution that occurred just over a hundred years ago, also in conjunction with a worldwide pandemic.
 It was a genesis revolution, leading to series of conflicts and societal shifts worldwide, and while these changes brought hundred of millions of souls into the modern age, it also led to deaths of hundreds of millions, directly and indirectly.
 History is cyclical, but I'd prefer to think of recursively cyclical, getting closer to a viable solution with each attempt.
 This time, we have computers and the internet to run our revolution.
 If we can't make civilization better in terms of efficiency, at least there will be less paperwork.

 I don't mean to pick on museums.
 This diatribe could just as easily gone in the billionaires sections.
 Many hardworking Americans give to art museums through donations and memberships because they want to preserve legacy of genius both for people of the future and those less fortunate in the present.
 That's exactly the goal of **The Foundation**.
 We have a compromised attitude about it politically, as most museums do receive some public funding, but not enough to keep the doors open.
 This is because many Americans believe our hard-earned tax dollars are better spent on primary education, or putting our kids through college, of green infrastructure, or affordable health care, or feeding and caring for children and elders who can't take care of themselves.
-Helping people directly, is the most efficient use of our public money.
+Helping people directly is the most efficient use of our public money.
 Preserving our legacy of genius is important, unless we find a way to value it with metrics, hard to improve in terms of efficiency.
 It's too important to leave in the hands of a government.
 If you can't measure the efficiency of a process, it's almost sure to degrade over time.

 If public donations are inefficient, then private donations must be as well.
 In the United States, we give over \$20 billion a year privately to the arts and humanities.[^12] In 2019, there were 10.46 million kids in poverty in the United State, give that \$20B in some form directly to children, it works out to \$1,912 per child -- life changing money for a poor family.
-Or how about shelling it out for the 20 million new college students each year? [\< hard research here \>]{.mark}

 I'm not proposing defunding museums or scaling back their operations but reducing their reliance on private and public funding.
 Genius can pay for itself.
 Museums can scoot their collections, giving themselves perpetual rights as curators, and sell off some scoot as funding is required.
 I've read the Metropolitan Museum of Art's Collection is valued at least \$100 Billion, and that contemporary art has an annual appreciation rate of 13.6%.
 That's \$13.6 Billion dollars of appreciation a year for a single museum -- vs \$20 Billion of donations across all museums.